avargasv/ContribsGH2-Z-T/postZIOTest.md

 ## 5. Conclusion.
 Recommendations and references.

-We conclude with a handful of briefly stated recommendations that we hope can be considered well supported by the discussion and examples presented in the previous sections.
+We conclude with a handful of briefly stated recommendations that we hope can be considered well-supported by the discussion and examples presented in the previous sections.

 Use ZIO Test for testing ZIO applications, taking advantage from tests as first class values, simple and powerful